Doing is better than talking

 Foundation partnership with BYC

-BYC is to receive funding from SMBC Aviation Capital, to undertake a transformational legacy project in its facility based in Dublin 1.
-SMBC Aviation Capital, will donate €710,000 to the initiative over a three year period.
-The funding will facilitate refurbishment works and the creation of a hub for restorative practice in Ireland.
+BYC received funding from SMBC Aviation Capital, to undertake a transformational legacy project in its facility based in Dublin 1.
+SMBC Aviation Capital has donated €710,000 to the initiative over a three year period.
+The funding has helped facilitate refurbishment works and the creation of a hub for restorative practice in Ireland.